jodalyst/lab_bc_client/README.md

 lab-bc simulate ./ sim/sim_1.py
 ```

-The simulation will run and the output content will show up in a `sim_build` folder.
+The simulation will run and the output content will show up in a `sim_build` folder placed in the root of your project folder.

+## Throttling

+We expect you to be verifying and testing your designs locally whenever possible.
+Verilog syntax checking can very easily be done by just doing `iverilog -i -g2012 whatever.sv` where `whatever.sv` is the file you care about, the `g2012` flag tells it to use SystemVerilog and the `i` flag says to ignore modules that are used but not defined.
+If you choose not to do this and instead send repeated builds up to the server for things like syntax checking, this may get flagged.
+If you abuse `lab-bc` and/or use it to check syntax errors repeatedly (which really should be getting verified locally using icarus Verilog), the server may throttle and/or limit your submissions and/or put you into timeout.
+Please be aware of this.
+Additionally, if you start to prematurely terminate a lot of builds, the machine server may also start to throttle you and/or put you into timeout.

 # Archving